ardesai/sanjeevani/README.md

 [Options](#options)&nbsp;&nbsp;-&nbsp;&nbsp;[Contact](#contact)&nbsp;&nbsp;-&nbsp;&nbsp;[License](#license)**

 ## Introduction
 This tool is to assist analysis of text data.
-It produces  text files and spreadsheets which can help to analyse the original data more efficiently.<br/>
+It produces  text files and spreadsheets which can help with corpus linguistics analysis the original data more efficiently.<br/>
 Sanjeevani word comes from a medicinal herb featured in the Hindu epic Ramayana.
 Just like the herb this tool can assist you to analyse your data!

 ## Setup